SeldonIO/seldon-core/docs/source/contents/architecture/dataflow.md

 The realisation of this disparity led to a new approach towards inference graph evaluation in v2, based on the data flow paradigm.
 Data flow is a well known concept in software engineering, known from 1960s.
 In contrast to services, that model programs as a control flow, focusing on the order of operations, data flow proposes to model software systems as a series of connections that modify incoming data, focusing on data flowing through the system.
 A particular flavor of data flow paradigm used by v2 is known as flow-based programming, FBP.
 FBP defines software applications as a set of processes which exchange data via connections that are external to those processes.
 Connections are made via named ports, which promotes data coupling between components of the system.

 Data flow design makes data in software the top priority.
-That is one of the key messages of the so called "data-centric AI" idea, which is becoming increasingly popular within the ML comunity.
+That is one of the key messages of the so called "data-centric AI" idea, which is becoming increasingly popular within the ML community.
 Data is a key component of a successful ML project.
 Data needs to be discovered, described, cleaned, understood, monitored and verified.
 Consequently, there is a growing demand for data-centric platforms and solutions.
 Making Seldon Core data-centric was one of the key goals of the v2 design.

 ## Seldon Core v2